SEN Information report – Spring 2019

 Specialist expertise is obtained by the school/nursery school by:

-- The SENDCo is currently working towards the National Award for SEN Co-ordination (qualification will be completed by September 2019)
+- The SENDCo has successfully completed the National Award for SEN Co-ordination

 - Use of Specialist Teaching Service, Link Occupational and Speech & Language Therapists, Cognition and Learning Specialists, Educational Psychologists, Pupil Referral Unit, CAMHs